Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Related work

 \textbf{Average long-term treatment effects (ALTEs):} A related but different setting aims at estimating \textit{average} long-term treatment effects (ALTEs).
 In this setting, ALTEs are typically identified by mediating the treatment effects via surrogate variables under suitable assumptions \citep[e.g.,][]{Prentice.1989, Frangakis.2002, Lauritzen.2004}.
 One approach is to build a ``surrogate index'' (i.e., a group of short-term endpoints) as the proxy for long-term outcomes under unconfoundedness \citep{Athey.2025, Chen.2023}.
-Subsequent works estimate ALTEs with modified settings and assumptions~\citep[e.g.,][]{Athey.2020a, Ghassami.2022, Goffrier.2023, Obradovic.2024,Cai.2024-latent, Imbens.2025}.
+Subsequent works estimate ALTEs with modified settings and assumptions~\citep[e.g.,][]{Athey.2020a, Ghassami.2022, Goffrier.2023, Obradovic.2024,Cai.2024-latent, Imbens.2025, Huang.2026}.
 Other works also study ALTE estimation in the context of policy optimization tasks \citep[e.g.,][]{McDonald.2023, Park.2024bracketing, Yang.2024-Targeting, Yang.2024-LearningTheOptimalPolicy, Wang.2024, Saito.2024LOPE}.
 However, these works all target the ALTE, which only captures \textit{population-level} effects and which thus \textit{ignores} how long-term treatment effects vary across individuals or subpopulations.
+We summarize the different settings for long-term causal effects in Table~\ref{tab:lte-settings}.

-\textbf{Heterogeneous long-term treatment effects (HLTEs):} There are some works studying HLTEs under alternative problem formulations, such as \textit{dose–response} settings~\citep{Singh.2022, Yang.2025-dose-response}.
-These approaches focus on \textit{continuous} treatments and rely on different estimation strategies because of which they are \textit{not} applicable to the canonical HLTE setting with binary treatments considered in this paper. \citet{Huang.2024-Doingmore} constructs a noise-reduced surrogate index via separate imputation; however, this requires additional long-term variables other than $Y$ and is thus \emph{not} applicable to our setting.
+\textbf{Heterogeneous long-term treatment effects (HLTEs):} There are some works studying HLTEs under alternative settings, such as \textit{dose–response} estimation~\citep{Singh.2022, Yang.2025-dose-response} (See Table~\ref{tab:lte-settings} for an overview of the long-term causal effects literature).
+These approaches focus on \textit{continuous} treatments and rely on different estimation strategies because of which they are \textit{not} applicable to the canonical HLTE setting with binary treatments considered in this paper. \citet{Huang.2024-Doingmore} constructs a noise-reduced surrogate index via separate imputation; however, this requires additional long-term variables other than $Y$ and is thus \emph{not} applicable to our setting. \citet{Chen.2025} proposes an EIF-based orthogonal HLTE estimator in the setting of Conditional Additive Equi-Confounding Bias~\citep{Ghassami.2022}.
+However, it requires observed treatment in both datasets and does not adjust for confounding in the canonical setting with the surrogacy assumption.
+Thus, it is \emph{not} applicable.
+Finally, these learners are \emph{not} designed to be robust to (i)~low treatment overlap and (ii)~low long-term outcome overlap in finite samples.